-You will answer one essay question (from a choice of two) on a post-1914 drama or fiction text (An Inspector Calls, The Woman in Black or Blood Brothers).
+You will answer one essay question (from a choice of two) on a post-1914 drama or fiction text (An Inspector Calls, Anita and Me or Blood Brothers).
 You will be required to write in detail about the text as a whole.